Ancol Dreamland: History

-Before Ancol Dreamland, Ancol was a mosquito-infested swamps and fish ponds, and the source of century-old malaria outbreak in Batavia.
+Before Ancol Dreamland, Ancol was a mosquito-infested swamp and fish pond, and the source of a century-old malaria outbreak in Batavia.
 The idea to convert the marshy area of Ancol into Jakarta's largest entertainment center, with housing and industrial estates adjoining it, was proposed by President Sukarno in the early 1960s.
-The idea opposed the initial idea to convert the area of Ancol into a purely industrial area.
+The idea opposed the initial plan to convert the area of Ancol into a purely industrial area.

-Development of Ancol was started during the tenure of Ali Sadikin, the governor of Jakarta in 1966.
+The development of Ancol was started during the tenure of Ali Sadikin, the governor of Jakarta in 1966.
 The entertainment complex was named Taman Impian Jaya Ancol or Ancol Dreamland.
 The first facility was the Bina Ria Ancol beach, best known for its drive-in theater especially during the 1970s, then followed with a golf course, swimming pool, oceanarium, Putri Duyung cottage, Hotel Horison and its casino.
-The Dunia Fantasi (Fantasy World) theme park was built in 1984.
+The Dunia Fantasi (Fantasy World) theme park was built in 1984 and first opened in 1985.

 Entertainment and amusement parks

-Today, the 552 hectare recreation area is known as the Ancol Jakarta Bay City, contains hotels, cottages, beaches, a theme park, traditional market places, an oceanarium, a golf field and marina.
+Today, the 552 hectare recreation area is known as the Ancol Jakarta Bay City.
+It contains hotels, cottages, beaches, a theme park, traditional market places, an oceanarium, a golf field and marina.